Archival Journal Participation Fees Explained

 The annual installment payment is calculated by adding one-tenth of the collection's ACF to its AAF.

 Eligibility varies by region and is limited to universities and four-year colleges.
-The offer is applicable to the Arts & Sciences, Business IV, Jewish Studies, and 19th-Century British Pamphlets collections.
+The offer is applicable to the Arts & Sciences I-XIV Collections, as well as Business IV, Jewish Studies, Hebrew Journals, and 19th-Century British Pamphlets.

 This option does not apply to the Life Sciences or the remaining discipline-specific collections.